nextBillyonair/DPM/README.md

   2. [Gumbel Mixture Model](https://arxiv.org/abs/1611.01144)
       * Uses the Gumbel Softmax as a differentiable approximation to the categorical distribution, allowing mixture weights to be learned.
+  3. Infinite Mixture Model
+      * Student T written as a Mixture Model.

 # Divergences <a name="divergences"></a>
   1. [Forward KL Divergence](https://en.wikipedia.org/wiki/Kullback–Leibler_divergence)